-The Kuranda Range Road has already exceeded its capacity of 9,500 vehicle movements per day, catering for up to 10,000 daily traffic movements.
-The average number of annual closures of the Kuranda Range Road is 44, with an average duration of 6.6 hours.
+FNQROC reports the Kuranda Range Road has already exceeded its capacity of 9500 vehicle movements per day, catering for over 11,000 daily traffic movements.
+On average the road is closed 44 times every year for around 6.6 hours each time.

-The road from Smithfield to Mareeba is of national significance, links into the current NLTN network, includes internodal connections and should be redesignated to a NLTN road.
-NLTN designation will ensure continued economic and social development of the region and will improve national and regional connectivity.
+Extending the National Land Transport Network (NLTN) from Smithfield to Mareeba as part of the next NLTN review will ensure continued economic and social development of the region and will improve national and regional connectivity.

 Four main road networks

 The road networks linking Cairns with the vital agricultural, mining, and tourism regions of the Atherton Tablelands and beyond are critical enablers of the regional economy.
 With sizeable growth in both agriculture and mining in the region predicted in the next decade, a safe and reliable road network that enables increased heavy vehicle traffic is vital for economic growth and prosperity in the region.
 The road network in and out of Cairns acts as the main distribution hub for the region and is essential to further developing the agricultural and mining exports of the region.
 However, meeting the growing demands for freight has strained existing infrastructure, impacting transport costs and service levels across the supply chain.